chengkuanz/chengkuanz/README.md

 ## About me

 I am currently a student at Algonquin College in the Computer Engineering Technology program.
-I am passionate about learning new technologies and programming languages.
-I am always looking for new opportunities to learn and grow as a developer.
+I am passionate about learning new technologies and programming languages and am always looking for opportunities to grow as a developer.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/chengkuan/).
-If you have any questions or would like to connect, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/chengkuan/).

 ## Education

 - [Computer Engineering Technology](https://www.algonquincollege.com/sat/program/computer-engineering-technology-computing-science/), Algonquin College (2021 - 2024)